 Interested in learning more about the annual NAHM celebration?
 Please contact Hayden Greene at email@example.com

-Held each February, Black Heritage Month (BHM) celebrates the rich cultural, historical and political contributions of the Black Diaspora.
+Held each February, Black History Month (BHM) celebrates the rich cultural, historical and political contributions of the Black Diaspora.

 For questions, please contact the BHM Advisory team:

 Asian Pacific American Awareness Month (APAAM) is an annual celebration dedicated to promoting awareness of APA issues and history among the greater Columbia student body.